Thanks

 This Web site is maintained

 by Chuck Gysi, N2DUP.
-Chuck
+Chuck is editor,

-Communications magazine and coordinated the trunking data in the former Police
+Communications Magazine and coordinated the trunking data in the former Police

 Call directories.
 He's a former editor and long-time writer for Popular